Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: Conclusions

 Lastly, elastic s-wave $J/\psi \pi$ scattering with $1^{+-}$ is considered and the resulting $1/(k\cot{\delta_{0}})$ is presented in Fig.~\ref{fig:Jpsipi}.
 It is zero within the uncertainties, which implies nearly noninteracting $J/\psi$ and $\pi$.
 We, therefore, set an upper bound on the $J/\psi\pi$ scattering length and compare it to other studies.
 It would be important to determine this scattering length in the future more precisely since one could use it to explain the binding of $J/\psi$-$J/\psi$ mesons via the exchange of correlated light mesons to a near-threshold bound state.

-The current understanding could be improved by lattice investigations of discretization effects based on improved actions and smaller lattice spacings.
+The shortcomings of the present work could be improved by future lattice studies.
+Improved actions and smaller lattice spacings would reduce possible discretization effects.
 The method of optimized distillation profiles introduced in Ref. \cite{Knechtli:2022bji} and used in \cite{Urrea-Nino:2023ysv,Neuendorf:2024ekv} could be applied to define operators with large overlaps onto energy eigenstates of interest, significantly improving on standard distillation \cite{HadronSpectrum:2009krc}.
 Our large (statistical) uncertainties call for ensembles with higher statistics.
 Since $\rho$ and $a_0$ resonances are involved, one should perform three-particle scattering.
 To tackle this, one has to incorporate the scattering formalism outlined, for example, in \cite{Hammer:2017kms,Mai:2017bge,Hansen:2019nir}, where the presence of the left-hand cut is not discussed.
-It is advisable to incorporate techniques that address the left-hand cut \cite{Du:2023hlu,Raposo:2023oru,Meng:2023bmz} even before attempting to reduce the pion mass.
+It is advisable to incorporate techniques that address the left-hand cut \cite{Du:2023hlu,Raposo:2023oru,Meng:2023bmz,Hansen:2024ffk} even before attempting to reduce the pion mass.
 Simulating at the physical pion mass will introduce challenges related to strongly decaying $D^*\to D\pi$ (consequently $Z_c(3900)\to D\bar{D}\pi$).
-To incorporate $D\bar{D}\pi$ effects and the left-hand cut, the method from Ref. \cite{Hansen:2024ffk} can be used.
+To incorporate $D\bar{D}\pi$ effects, the method from Ref. \cite{Hansen:2024ffk} can be used.
 Figures \ref{fig:our_P0-P1}--\ref{fig:our-CLQCD-HSC+Fit3} with predictions of discrete lattice spectra in a wide range of volume sizes can provide helpful guidelines for future lattice calculations.